 It’s a long and esteemed list.
 And it doesn’t count the many freebies from coach friends and colleagues like Tanya Geisler who are always at the end of the phone in a pinch.
 Nor does it cover the sound business advice all along from mentors like Angelo Pesce.

-Just yesterday, I coached a client who is an awesomely strong woman leader, entirely self made.
+Just yesterday, I coached a client who is an awesomely strong woman leader, entirely self-made.
 This is her strength.
 Finding a way to let others in, whether they be coaches, mentors or friends, is her path forward.
 I feel privileged to be let in to her small inner circle.
-Letting bright lights into my life in the form of coaches, mentors and friends has been my success and saving grace.